lumirelle/stylelint-config/README.md

 ## Usage

-Use the exported helper function called `lumirelle` to construct your Stylelint configuration:
+Use the exported helper function called `lumirelle` to construct your StyleLint configuration:

 _stylelint.config.js_